Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 Which VPN is easiest for kids to actually use themselves?

-TunnelBear, no contest.
-The interface is designed to be friendly and completely non-intimidating, and kids aged 10+ can typically connect themselves without any help.
+TunnelBear, without question.
+The interface is designed to be friendly and non-intimidating, and kids aged 10+ can typically connect themselves without help.
 Surfshark is a close second — its apps are clean and consistent across every platform.

 Do I need a VPN if I already have antivirus software?

-Different tools, different jobs — they don't overlap in any meaningful way.
-Antivirus catches malware on your devices; a VPN encrypts your network traffic and hides your IP address from your ISP, advertisers, and anyone else snooping on the network.
-They complement each other well.
-If you're already running something like Norton 360, adding a VPN addresses a completely separate threat surface that your antivirus simply can't touch.
+Different tools, different jobs — they don't overlap meaningfully.
+Antivirus catches malware on your devices; a VPN encrypts your network traffic and hides your IP address from your ISP, advertisers, and anyone snooping on the network.
+They work well together.
+If you're already running something like Norton 360, a VPN addresses a completely separate threat surface that your antivirus simply can't touch.